letp1985/eu-farmbook/api-case-studies/g4ae/readme.md

 Make sure you enter the correct project_id in the .env file (`PROJECT_ID=123` or `PROJECT_ID=456`).

 ### 4. Make sure your data is in the correct format and stored in the data folder.

 In the data folder you save the .xlsx file with your metadata, and the knowledge objects themselves.

-- The metadata file goes directly in the `data/` folder
+- The metadata files for each Knowledge Object go directly in the `data/` folder and must be named the same as their corresponding
+Knowledge Object.
+For example, if the Knowledge Object is called 'my_first_knowledge_object.pdf', the metadata file should be called 'my_first_knowledge_object.xlsm'
 - The knowledge objects go in the `data/kos` folder

-*Remember!!!* You must set the metadata_file_name in the `api_interaction/upload_knowledge_objects.py` file to the name of the
-.xlsx file you have saved in the `data/` folder.

 ### 5. Run the main.py file to upload the KOs and metadata to the EU-FarmBook API

-Ensure you are in the root directory of the ResAlliance project.
+Ensure you are in the root directory of the g4ae project.

 You can then execute the main.py file by running the following command: